 Merlin: Special third-party firmware

 On the other hand, Merlin is the third-party firmware available only to certain Asus routers.
 It’s also very similar to Asus’s stock firmware.
 In fact, you can see it as an enhanced version of Asuswrt.
-What’s most important, for the most part, Merlin is as easy-to-use as Asuswrt.
+What’s most important, for the most part, Merlin is as easy (or hard, depending on who you ask) to use as Asuswrt.

 The list of Asus routers that can run Merlin